-The Statistics and Registration Service Act 2007 defines ‘official statistics’ as all those statistical outputs produced by the UK Statistics Authority's executive office (the Office for National Statistics), by central Government departments and agencies, by the devolved administrations in Northern Ireland, Scotland and Wales, and by other Crown bodies.
-The Act also allows ministers to determine, through secondary legislation, which non-Crown Bodies produce official statistics so that they, too, can be subject to scrutiny and assessment by the Statistics Authority, and be eligible for assessment as ‘National Statistics’.
+The Statistics and Registration Service Act 2007 defines ‘official statistics’ as all statistical outputs produced by the Office for National Statistics, central Government departments and agencies, the devolved administrations in Northern Ireland, Scotland and Wales, and other Crown bodies.
+The Act also allows ministers to determine which non-Crown Bodies produce official statistics, through secondary legislation.
+Non-Crown Bodies named through secondary legislation will also be be eligible for assessment as ‘National Statistics’.

 This provision is designed to ensure a broad definition of official statistics, as well as flexibility so that the scope of official statistics can be adapted over time to suit changing circumstances.

 What are ‘National Statistics’?

 ‘National Statistics’ are a subset of official statistics which have been certified as compliant with the Code of Practice for Official Statistics.
 There are three basic types:

 - legacy ‘National Statistics’ – statistical products designated as ‘National Statistics’ before April 2008, which have not yet been formally re-assessed for compliance with the Code of Practice for Official Statistics.